4GeeksAcademy/lili-aqueveque-todolist-react/README.md

 - Install the packages with `$ npm install`.
 - Run the webpack server with `$ npm run start`

-You can update the `styles/index.css` or `js/index.js` depending on your needs.
-Add more files into your, `./src/js/components` or styles folder as you need them.

 ## Pseudocode

 ```